Skip to main content

 • Power plant retirements eliminate coal by 2030

-• Electricity sector carbon capture and sequestration applied to remaining gas plants run for occasional balancing and reliability by 2050
+• Electricity Sector CCS applied to remaining gas plants run for occasional balancing and reliability by 2050

-Buildings• 100% of electric new appliances and buildings by 2030 (“building component electrification”)
+• 100% electric new appliances and buildings by 2030 ("building component electrification")

 • 15% of existing buildings are retrofit by 2050, in addition to natural turnover

-• Efficiency improvements with ambition extended to 2050, plus additional efficiency improvements for building heating equipment and appliances
+• Efficiency improvement with ambition extended to 2050, plus additional efficiency improvements for building heating equipment and appliances

 • 60% improvement in fuel economy standards for internal combustion engine light-duty vehicles by 2035, as well as a 50% improvement for buses, a 50% improvement for medium- and heavy-duty freight vehicles, a 60% improvement for aircraft, and a 25% improvement for rail and ships